-As noted earlier, Swinburne is active in Indigenous forums and community groups.
-Indigenous staff members participate on the boards of various external committees of management with direct involvement in regional Indigenous education and employment.
+The University is in direct, ongoing contact with Indigenous agencies and communities through the Indigenous Education Office.
+This facilitates ongoing consultation and ensures that Indigenous interests are represented in the deliberations of reference committees and other committees and working groups.
 Examples include the Healesville Indigenous Community Services Association, Healesville Indigenous Arts Enterprise, Yarra Valley Community Health Service Aboriginal Advisory Committee, DHS Eastern Region Aboriginal Reference Group and the Eastern Indigenous Gambling Group.
+Reference groups with Indigenous participation are also convened for projects specifically related to Indigenous education.